SkyCyberCode/Java-Web-Development/Week_1/Labs/01_Hello_World_CMD/Implementation.md

+# JDK Installation Guide for Windows, Linux, and macOS

-# Don't forget before begining!!
+## Don't forget before beginning!!
--You should donwload JDK (Java Development Kit), It contains all Java tools like (javac, JRE, Javac, etc.)
+- You should download JDK (Java Development Kit), It contains all Java tools like (javac, JRE, Javac, etc.)

 ### Download
--This step for all OS (Windows, Mac, Linux)..
+- This step for all OS (Windows, Mac, Linux)..
 You can download it from the Official site of `Oracle` from here -> ```https://www.oracle.com/middleeast/java/technologies/downloads/```

 **Note**
 - I recommend you download Long-Term Support (LTS) JDK Version.